The Additional Cost of PMI and Mortgage Points to Home Buying

-Probably the most stressful part about buying a house is the lack of understanding when it comes to all the costs that come up in the transaction that are over and above the actual cost of the home.
+Probably the most stressful part about buying a house is the lack of understanding when it comes to all the costs that add up in the mortgage loan — over and above the actual cost of the home.
 After you finally come to an agreement on the price with the seller, you think that is it but guess again, there are all kinds of different expenses that will come into play.
 The more you know about these fees, the less stress you will feel during this whole transaction.
 So, let's go over some of these costs and give you the much needed information regarding PMI and mortgage points.

 What is Private Mortgage Insurance or PMI?

 Private mortgage insurance, PMI, is designed to protect the mortgage company should you default on your loan.
 When you apply for a mortgage, the lender wants to make sure your home will have enough equity to pay off the loan balance should you default and go into foreclosure.
 Private mortgage insurance is an actual insurance policy issued by an insurance company that benefits the lender.
 If a home goes into foreclosure and the lender is not able to recoup the outstanding balance by selling the home, the insurance company that issued the PMI will pay the lender the difference.